hanjos/hanjos.github.io/about.md

 ---
 layout: default
 title: About
+license: cc-by
 ---

-## Site

-I've first heard the word "sbrubbles" on the radio at some point in the mid-to-late 90's, and AFAIK, it's just a nonsensical funny-sounding word.
-Also, I've been using `org.sbrubbles` as Java package root for years, so it's neat to finally own the domain :)
+# This

 This site is written mostly in [Markdown](http://daringfireball.net/projects/markdown/), compiled by [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
 Here's [the source code](https://github.com/hanjos/hanjos.github.io) for this site.
 The icons were obtained at [Material Design Icons](https://materialdesignicons.com/), and I'm using system font stacks for sans serif, serif and monospace.

-My profile image is the [Spy](https://www.youtube.com/watch?v=OR4N5OhcY9s), from [Team Fortress 2](https://store.steampowered.com/app/440/Team_Fortress_2/), the greatest hat simulator ever (it even has an FPS!).
-One can subscribe to new posts using the (conveniently generated) Atom feed, and follow some of my online activity using the links on the footer.
+My profile image is the [Spy](https://www.youtube.com/watch?v=OR4N5OhcY9s), from [Team Fortress 2](https://store.steampowered.com/app/440/Team_Fortress_2/), the greatest hat simulator ever (there's even an embedded FPS!).
+One can subscribe to new posts using the (conveniently generated) [Atom feed](/feed.xml), and follow some of my online activity using the links on the footer.

-## License
+# License

 Unless stated otherwise, the content on this site is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), or CC BY 4.0.
 This information should be on the footer.